Approach to network failure due to intrinsic fluctuations

 The central question of interest is about how networks fail in response to perturbation, which can arise either due to external attacks or internal reasons \cite{GroBar2022,LiuLiMa2022,Cohen2010}.
 Most of the earlier works had focussed on external attacks.
-For instance, it is known that scale-free networks display significant resilience to random attacks, but not against targeted attacks \cite{RekHawBar2000,LaiMotNis2004}.
-Modeling studies in the specific context of the internet or in terms of its network analogues \cite{CohEreBen2001} have found a similar response to attacks, and this is type of resilience is dubbed ``robust yet fragile'' \cite{DoyAldLi2005}.
+It is known that scale-free networks are resilient to random attacks, but not against targeted attacks \cite{RekHawBar2000,LaiMotNis2004}.
+Modeling studies of internet or in terms of its network analogues \cite{CohEreBen2001} have found a similar response to attacks, and this is type of resilience is dubbed ``robust yet fragile'' \cite{DoyAldLi2005}.
 In networked systems, cascade of node failures can arise in response to failure of one or many nodes \cite{MotLai2002,KorBarTuc2018,ValSheLa2020}.
-This typically happens in many critical infrastructure systems such as the power distribution network in which power blackouts are known to arise from uncontrolled cascading of nodal failures \cite{MotLai2002,CruLatMar2004,CarLynDob2004,YanNisMot2017,AhmDasJyo2023,WitHelKur2022,NesSloFio2020}, in road networks as well in the form of spreading of traffic snarls \cite{JunEom2023,CheYanQia2023,VivHan2022}, in connected devices or internet-of-things such as smart grids to even smart homes in which a cascade of undesired state changes can happen on devices \cite{Xing2021}.
-Hence, an assessment of robustness or equivalently fragility of networks \cite{EngTejMor2022} is an important factor towards our understanding of network failures.
+This typically happens in many critical infrastructure systems such as the power distribution network in which blackouts arise from uncontrolled cascading of nodal failures \cite{MotLai2002,CruLatMar2004,CarLynDob2004,YanNisMot2017,AhmDasJyo2023,WitHelKur2022,NesSloFio2020}, in road networks in the form of spreading of traffic snarls \cite{JunEom2023,CheYanQia2023,VivHan2022}, in connected devices and smart grids in which a cascade of undesired state changes can happen \cite{Xing2021}.
+Hence, an assessment of resilience of networks is useful factor for understanding of network failures \cite{EngTejMor2022}.

-While externally induced attacks or perturbations have been well studied in the past, it is not yet well appreciated that {\it internal} fluctuations within a network can also be a source of instability that may ultimately lead to failure.
-In real systems, internal fluctuations arise from intrinsic stochastic nature of flux flowing between nodes.
-For instance, in power grid networks, as noted in the reports of blackouts {\cite{GridFailRep2}}, often fluctuations in current frequency beyond a tolerance threshold can induce cascading failure of transformers and culminate in a blackout \cite{GridFailRep1,GridFailRep2}.
-In a road network, a sudden surge in vehicular traffic in the absence of any external factors can lead to cascading traffic jams across a road network.
+While externally induced attacks have been well studied, it is not yet well appreciated that {\it internal} fluctuations within a network can also be a source of instability that may ultimately lead to failure.
+In real systems, large fluctuations on a node can arise from the intrinsic stochastic nature of the dynamics taking place on a network and fluctuations exceeding the handling capacity of the node.
+In this work, we focus on such a scenario and show how failures propagate from a single node to the whole network.
+We present two key findings; (i) internal fluctuations, on its own, can lead to complete network failure, and (ii) broadly, the network failure is approached through three distinct regimes independent of the underlying network architecture..